layer5io/linkerd-service-mesh-workshop/lab-6/README.md

 ## 6.2 Distributed tracing with Linkerd

 Linkerd added support for Distributed Tracing, which means that if your application has enabled tracing based on B3 Propagation, Linkerd proxies would automatically recognize that (as the trace-id is propogated through http headers) and send their spans, provided that the proxies are configured regarding the meshed trace collector endpoint.

-A service mesh would not be able to give you traces automatically though its in the request-response path, as it can’t map a inbount request to the corresponding outbound requests.
-So, It is needed for the application to be instrumented.
-In languages like Golang, where there is ctx.Context primitive used widely already, Instrumentation is very easy as the changes required here are to update the application server to generate the trace-id header and then make sure to pass the ctx.Context everywhere and use it when sending outbound requests.
-This is required as the Trace collector, needs a way to map inbound to outbound requests.
-This is done by using the metadata passed through the context.

 To enable tracing onto your cluster :